Canva Design Systems: How to Set Up and Use Canva Brand Kit

 This is the secret sauce for batching content like a boss.
 Create and save these elements once, then reuse them forever:

-• Styled text boxes with your brand fonts and colors
+• Styled text boxes with your brand fonts and colours

 • Graphic frames and borders